raveberry/raveberry/README.md

 ### How do I use Spotify?
 To enable Spotify support, install Raveberry with `spotify: true` in `raveberry.yaml`.
 Read how to enter your credentials [here](docs/spotify.md).

-### During installation I get `error: externally-managed-environment`
-Solution: `sudo mv /usr/lib/python3.11/EXTERNALLY-MANAGED /usr/lib/python3.11/EXTERNALLY-MANAGED.old`
-With debian bookworm, system-wide installation of python packages is strongly discouraged.
-While this is a noble approach, Raveberry is very integrated and needs to be installed system-wide.
-An installation in a virtualenv will not work for the full install.
-Note that this will allow system-wide installation for all packages, not only `raveberry`.

 ### I can't log in, it always says "Please reload"
 You ran into CSRF protection.
 This happens when you host Raveberry behind a proxy and the protocols don't match up, e.g. `http://demo.raveberry.party` vs `https://demo.raveberry.party`.